Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/prepare-mgmt-cluster/bare-metal.md

    for i in $(ls images); do ARTIFACT=$(echo "$i" | tr '@' ':' | tr '&' '/' | sed 's/\.tar//g'); skopeo --insecure-policy copy --dest-cert-dir ~/certs -a oci-archive:images/${i} docker://${REGISTRY}/${ARTIFACT}; done
    ```

-   It's implied here that the same HTTP server is used for CAPM3 binaries as for other {{{ docsVersionInfo.k0rdentName }}} binaries.
+   The same HTTP server is used for CAPM3 binaries as for other {{{ docsVersionInfo.k0rdentName }}} binaries.
    So, the same `binary.local` alias will be used as in [Install {{{ docsVersionInfo.k0rdentName }}} in the airgapped environment](../airgap/airgap-install.md).

    ```shell